Take that, Amazon: Walmart sales growth was the best in a decade

 Walmart's results may also help reassure investors after disappointing sales from Macy's (M) on Wednesday led to a retail sector bloodbath.
 Many prominent retail stocks plummeted more than 10%.

-But not all retailers rebounded.
-Shares of Nordstrom (JWN), the high-end department store chain which will report earnings after the closing bell Thursday, fell 2%.
+Shares of Target (TGT) rose Thursday.
+Costco was higher, too.
+So were shares of Nordstrom (JWN), the high-end department store chain which will report earnings after the closing bell Thursday.

-And JCPenney (JCP) shares plunged 25% to below $2 a share after the struggling department store company reported a bigger than expected loss and yet another steep decline in sales.
+But JCPenney (JCP) shares plunged more than 25% to below $2 a share after the struggling department store company reported a bigger than expected loss and yet another steep decline in sales.